Rekha-Joshi/canfor-test-portfolio/learnings.md

+## Personal Reflection

+I loved working in this role.
+I gained so much and truly stepped out of my comfort zone — transitioning from being a hands-on technical tester to someone leading the entire testing effort.
+It was so much more than just test execution.

+I learned to think about the team, manage testing resources, navigate issues, handle tight timelines, and support frustrated business users during UAT — all while keeping the focus on quality and delivery.
+Seeing everything come together during the successful go-live was one of the most rewarding professional moments for me.

+Of course, we did miss some issues and caught them during or after go-live.
+But like we say, testing is never 100% done — and a truly bug-free implementation is almost impossible.
+Every skipped bug becomes a lesson.
+I’ve learned to accept mistakes, trace their root causes, and ensure the same gaps are not repeated in future cycles.

 # Learnings from SAP EC, Payroll, and Kronos Testing Project

 This document outlines the key technical and process-related learnings gained from leading QA for the implementation and testing of SAP Employee Central, SAP Payroll, and Kronos Time & Attendance systems.